pywbem/pywbem/docs/development.rst

 Starting a new version
 ----------------------

-This section shows the steps for starting development of a new version of pywbem.
+This section shows the steps for starting development of a new version.

 This section covers all variants of new versions: